'Serial Killer' Keith Gibson, Suspect In Murder Of Philadelphia Dunkin' Manager Christine Lugo, Taken Into Custody, Police Sources Say

 PHILADELPHIA (CBS) — Philadelphia police sources confirm Keith Gibson has been taken into custody in connection to the murder of a Dunkin’ manager in the Fairhill section of the city over the weekend.
 Philadelphia homicide detectives tell Eyewitness News Reporter Joe Holden that Gibson has been labeled a serial killer.

-He is the suspected gunman in the fatal shooting and robbery of 41-year-old Dunkin’ manager Christine Lugo.READ MORE: Sixers' Joel Embiid Nominated For NBA Cares Community Assist Award
+He is the suspected gunman in the fatal shooting and robbery of 41-year-old Dunkin’ manager Christine Lugo.READ MORE: Who Is 'Serial Killer' Keith Gibson?

 BREAKING — A man Philadelphia Police sources are now calling a serial killer has been taken into custody.
 A man ID’d as Keith Gibson is suspected of fatally shooting Dunkin Donuts Mgr.
 Christine Lugo on Saturday morning.
 (1/3)@CBSPhilly pic.twitter.com/HUQBWGAuep